 The Sheriff maintains a policy of granting employees annual leave at the rate of eight hours per month.
-An employee can receive payment for such accumulated annual leave upon termination of employment.
+An employee can receive payment for such accumulated annual leave upon termination of employment or at the discretion of the Sheriff.

 In addition, the Sheriff maintains the following policy for sick leave.
 Sick leave is accumulated at the rate of eight hours per month.
-Certain sick leave benefits are paid to employees who terminate their employment after ten years of service, retire from duty, or die in the line of duty.
+Certain sick leave benefits are paid to employees who terminate their employment after ten years of service, retire from duty, die in the line of duty, or at the discretion of the Sheriff.